ELKAMINA/42_ftcontainers/README.md

  Traits are typically implemented using template metaprogramming, which allows them to provide type information without requiring any runtime overhead.
  Traits are a C++ convention adopted by programmers, they're also always declared **as struct**.

+ What is their goal ?

+ The goal of defining the 5th type of traits is to make the iterator compatible with STL algorithms.

  6. What is ptrdiff_t ?

  IT'S A TYPE.